nystudio107/craft-transcoder/docs/docs/using.md

 Only the encoded variant produced with `queuedVideoOptions`, its lock/progress files, and currently configured poster formats are managed.
 Arbitrary variants generated from Twig are not removed.
 Missing derivatives are a successful no-op.
 Transcoder waits when the asset is already being processed and never signals or terminates FFmpeg.
 No database state or migration is required.

+The refresh and encoding jobs use the same output-path calculation, including subfolders, aliases, hashed names, filename strategy, encoding options, and watermark fingerprint.
+If cleanup or the follow-up queue push fails, Craft records a failed queue job rather than a completed refresh.
+Successful refreshes log the asset ID, removed-file count, and follow-up job ID without exposing filesystem paths.

+Generated video and poster URLs include a `v` query parameter based on the output file’s actual modification time.
+This prevents a stable output URL from continuing to serve cached bytes after successful regeneration.

 ## Generating a Transcoded Audio File

 To generate a transcoded audio File, do the following: